Onyenwere leads No. 9 UCLA women past Colorado 62-52 - WHIZ News

-Colorado made more mistakes, unforced and otherwise, with 19 turnovers.
+Colorado made more mistakes, unforced and otherwise, with 19 turnovers — including six in the first quarter.
 The Bruins were sloppy as well with 17 turnovers but had control of the game throughout in bouncing back from a 74-68 loss at Washington five days earlier.

+“I didn’t like how we turned the ball over in the second quarter,” UCLA coach Cori Close said.
+“But I really liked our response.
+After the first two in the third, we only turned it over six times the rest of the half.
+That’s much more characteristic of who we are.
+I do like the 18 assists.
+We haven’t had that in a while, and I’m confident we’re going to take care of the ball better.”

 UCLA had a 31-23 halftime lead and got off to a good start in the third quarter with a 9-0 run — on baskets from four players — to build a 42-27 lead with 5:32 left.
 Dean also took a big charge early in that spurt and Charisma Osborne hit a 3-pointer on the ensuing possession.
 Dean made a layup for a 15-point lead, the largest of the game.